 - acrylic roller

-- cutters of various shapes – at the beginning you can use baking cutters
+- cutters of various shapes – you can also use cookie cutters

-- skewer, needles and pins – for making holes in charms and beads
+- skewer, toothpicks, needles and pins – for making holes in charms and beads, they are also good for shaping

-- interesting textured objects and textiles (e.g. lace) – you can find them all at home
+- interesting textured objects and textiles (e.g. lace) – you can find them all at home. (here are few examples of household items used to create textures on polymer clay)

 What beading tools and components are good to have?